waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Route 11 Blockage:** I assume the path east on Route 11 from the gatehouse is blocked by a Snorlax.
 (Test: Explore east from the Route 12/11 gatehouse - Low Priority).

 ### C. Agent & Tool Failures
-- **`wkg_inspector` Misinterpretation (T36940):** My `wkg_inspector` tool correctly identified the two exits from Route 13.
+- `wkg_inspector` Misinterpretation (T36940): My `wkg_inspector` tool correctly identified the two exits from Route 13.
 My conclusion that it was a dead end was a failure of interpretation, not a tool bug.
 I must be more careful in analyzing tool output against game state warnings.
+- `wkg_checker` Failure (T37214): The tool fails to find existing nodes/edges if the map is specified by its string name (e.g., "ROUTE_16") instead of its numeric ID (e.g., "27").
+PROTOCOL: Always use numeric map IDs when calling `wkg_checker`.